 US Open

-Pete Sampras is the youngest male tennis player to win the US Open tennis tournament.
-He was 19 years and 29 days old when he won the title in 1990.
+Pete Sampras holds the record as the youngest male tennis player to win the US Open in the Open Era.

 | # | Player | Year Won | Years | Days |